codess-aus/ai-fundamentals/principles.md

 Feature Engineering is used to increase the predictive power of a ML model.

 Feature engineering is the process of creating new features from raw data to increase the predictive power of the ML model.
 Engineered Features capture additional information that is not available in the original feature set.
 Examples of Feature Engineering are aggregating data, calculating a moving average and calculating the difference over time.
+Features are selected and created before a model is trained and do not assist in the measurement of a models accuracy.

 Feature Selection is the process of selecting a subset of relevant features to use when building and training the model.
 Feature selection restricts the data to the most valuable inputs, reducing noise and improving training performance.

 ### 10. describe common features of model training and evaluation